 Instead of replacing the cabinets, I fixed the scratches and gouges, painted them white, and added new cabinet hardware.
 To dress up the rest of the room, I painted the walls and swapped out the glass shades on the light above the mirror for more modern ones.
 It was just the refresh that this space needed:

-I share my simple step by step tutorial for painting cabinets in {this post} if you’d like to try painting your bathroom cabinets too.
+I share my simple step by step tutorial in my post on our painted bathroom vanity if you’d like to try painting your bathroom cabinets too.

 4. Ditch What Doesn’t Work For You (Guilt Free!)